-YORLMC prides itself on its openness, transparency and strong governance; it has a responsibility to maintain the highest standards and this policy aims to deal with an area which can lead to accusation of unprofessional behaviour by allowing potential conflicts of interest to influence advice given by YORLMC.
-The policy should be viewed as protecting individuals against the perception that they have un-declared interests or are acting for personal gain and having the additional benefit of making different areas of expertise known to other members.
+YORLMC prides itself on its openness, transparency and strong governance; we have a responsibility to maintain the highest standards and this policy aims to deal with an area which can lead to accusation of unprofessional behaviour by allowing potential conflicts of interest to influence advice given by YORLMC.
+The policy should be viewed as protecting individuals against the perception that they have un-declared interests or are acting for personal gain, and having the additional benefit of making different areas of expertise known to other members.

-- (i) YORLMC Members are paid to attend meetings as representatives of their constituents - The default position is accepted that at YORLMC meetings, a representative is speaking in their capacity as a YORLMC representative unless specifically requested by the committee to speak in another capacity or they specifically state that they are speaking in a different capacity (in such a circumstance, it is incumbent upon the representative to say in which capacity they are speaking). - The default position is accepted that at YORLMC meetings, a representative is voting in their capacity as a YORLMC representative. - (ii) YORLMC will keep a register of interests declaration and a register of related parties declaration based on the system used by the GPC (see Appendix A); - Individuals will be responsible for ensuring that their entries in the above are kept up to date by notifying the Corporate Affairs Team of any changes within four weeks of the change occurring. - The register of interests and the register of related parties shall be available via the Corporate Affairs Team but will not be actively disseminated outside YORLMC. - Representatives will be required to update the register of interests and register of related parties annually. - A copy of both registers will be distributed by email to all Directors, Officers, Members and employees once a year after it has been updated. - Representatives will not be allowed to speak or vote at YORLMC meetings until their signed annual declaration of interests and register of related parties has been received by the Corporate Affairs Team. - (iii) There shall be a standing item at the beginning of every meeting which asks Directors, Officers, members and employees to declare any conflict of interest not already covered by the register pertaining to the agenda for that meeting.
+(i) YORLMC Members are paid to attend meetings as representatives of their constituents

+- The default position is accepted that at YORLMC meetings, a representative is speaking in their capacity as a YORLMC representative unless specifically requested by the committee to speak in another capacity or he or she specifically states that he or she is speaking in a different capacity (in such a circumstance, it is incumbent upon the representative to say in which capacity they are speaking). - The default position is accepted that at YORLMC meetings, a representative is voting in their capacity as a YORLMC representative.

+(ii) YORLMC will keep a register of members' interests based on the system used by the GPC (see Appendix A);

+- Representatives will be responsible for ensuring that their entry on the register is kept up to date by notifying the Corporate Affairs Team of any changes within four weeks of the change occurring. - Representatives will also be responsible for declaring interests of first-degree relatives (parents, siblings and children) if there is any chance that an actual or perceived conflict of interest might exist. - The register shall be available via the Corporate Affairs Team, but will not be actively disseminated outside YORLMC. - Representatives will be required to update their declaration of interests every year. - A copy of the register will be distributed by email to all representatives once a year after it has been updated. - Representatives will not be allowed to speak or vote at committee meetings until their signed annual declaration of interests has been received by the Corporate Affairs Team.

+(iii) There shall be a standing item at the beginning of each meeting which asks members to declare any conflict of interest not already covered by the register pertaining to the agenda for that meeting.

-Should any individual declare a conflict of interest, the meeting will decide whether that individual should participate in the debate, remain silent during the debate or withdraw completely.
+• Should a member declare a conflict of interest, the meeting will decide whether that member should participate in the debate, remain silent during the debate or withdraw completely.